 ABSTRACT

 Colletotrichum gloeosporioides, a well-known anthracnose-causing pathogen, primarily reproduces asexually through conidia.
-However, the formation of Arthrospores, a less-characterized survival structures, were observed under nutrient-depleted conditions in C. gloeosporioides isolated from onion.
-The fungus was isolated on PDA, and Arthospores production was notably associated with distinct morphological changes in the colony, particularly in cultures aged 18 days under nutrient-depleted conditions.
+However, the formation of Arthrospores, a less-characterized survival structure, was observed under nutrient-depleted conditions in C. gloeosporioides isolated from onion.
+The fungus was isolated on PDA, and arthrospore production was notably associated with distinct morphological changes in the colony, particularly in cultures aged 18 days under nutrient-depleted conditions.
 Light microscopy revealed hyphal fragmentation into thick-walled, rectangular Arthospores distinct from the typical fusiform conidia.
 This study presents morphological evidence of arthrospore formation in C. gloeosporioides, potentially contributing to its survival and persistence in field environments.
-These findings highlight a novel adaptation mechanism in this pathogen which may implicate on disease epidemiology and management.
+These findings highlight a novel adaptation mechanism in this pathogen which may have implications on disease epidemiology and management.

 Keywords: Colletotrichum gloeosporioides, onion anthracnose, arthrospores, hyphal fragmentation, nutrient stress, fungal survival